trivago/gollum/docs/formatters/envelope.rst

 ----------

 **EnvelopeDataFormatter**
-  Defines an additional formatter applied before adding pre- and postfix. `Format.Forward <forward.html>`_ by default.
+  Defines an additional formatter applied before adding pre- and postfix. :doc:`Format.Forward </formatters/forward>` by default.

 **Prefix**
   Defines a string to be prepended to the message.
 Empty by default.